Tengwar Handbook

 The English Mode

 Several modes have been devised by J.R.R.
-Tolkien and his son Christopher for transcription of English with the Tengwar system.
+Tolkien and his son Christopher to transcribe English with the Tengwar writing system.
 They were not always consistent, sometimes using different conventions within a single document!
 You will find that even today people will use slightly different conventions to write Tengwar.
-It's not necesarily that there is a "right" and "wrong" way.
-Sometimes, it's just a stylistic difference.
-Think of the difference between “color” and “colour”.
+It’s not necesarily that there is a “right” and “wrong” way.
+Sometimes, it’s just a stylistic difference.
+Think of the difference between the spelling of “color” and “colour”.

-English can be transcribed using an orthographic mode in which the peculiarities of English orthography are preserved in the transcription (for example, ph
+The English orthographic mode preservers the peculiarities of English orthography, for example, ph

 or gh